gravitational/teleport/rfd/0184-agent-auto-updates.md

 If canaries never update, report rollback, or disappear, the group will stay stuck in `canary` state.
 An alert will eventually fire, warning the user about the stuck update.

+> [!NOTE]
+> In the first version, canary selection will happen randomly.
+As most instances are running the ssh_service and not
+> the other ones, we are less likely to catch an issue in a less common service.
+> An optimisation would be to try to pick canaries maximizing the service coverage.
+> This would make the test more robust and provide better availability guarantees.

 #### Updating a group

 A group in `active` mode is currently being updated.
 The conditions to leave `active` mode and transition to the